uktrade/mobius3/README.md

 ## Under the hood and limitations

-Renaming files or folders map to no atomic operation in S3, and conflicts are dealt with where S3 is always the source-of-truth.
-This means that with concurrent modifications or deletions to the same file(s) or folder(s) by different clients _data can be lost_ and the directory layout may get corrupted.
+Renaming files or folders map to no atomic operation in S3, and there is no explicit conflict resolution, so conflicts are resolved by S3 itself: the last write wins.
+This means that with concurrent modifications or deletions to the same file(s) or folder(s) by different clients, _data can be lost_ and the directory layout may get corrupted.

-If a file has been updated or deleted locally, any concurrent changes from S3 are delayed for 60 seconds as a best-effort to avoid eventual consistency issues where S3 does not yet present a consistent view of latest changes.

 A simple polling mechanism is used to check for changes in S3: hence for large number of files/objects mobius3 may not be performant.

+However, there is an exception to the above behaviour: if a file has been updated or deleted by a local process, until 120 seconds after the completion of its upload to S3, it will not be updated by a poll to S3.
+This is a best-effort attempt to mitigate the possibility of older versions overwriting newer due to the eventual consistency model of S3.

 Some of the above behaviours may change in future versions.